-Brake pedal free play
+Adjusting the brake pedal free play

-1. Free play
+1. Brake pedal free play

-The brake pedal free play should measure 10~15 mm (0,39~59 in) at the brake pedal end.
-Periodically check the brake pedal free play and, if necessary, adjust it as follows.
+The brake pedal free play should measure 10~15 mm (0.39~0.59 in) as shown.
+Periodically check the brake pedal free play and, if necessary, have a Yamaha dealer adjust it.